-Spain’s Vuelta cycling finale abandoned after pro-Palestine protests
+Spain’s Vuelta cycling finale abandoned after massive pro-Palestine protest

 Pro-Palestine demonstrators have repeatedly targeted the Israel-Premier Tech cycling team during the race in Spain.